slb350/redis-postgres-vagrant/readme.md

 Flowers
 ===========

-This is a simple Vagrant (Virtual Machine) for provisioning a Postgresql 9.3.6 Database and Redis 2.8.17 Datastore.
+This is a simple Vagrant (Virtual Machine) for provisioning a Postgresql 9.3.6 Database and a pair of Redis 2.8.17 Datastores.

 To start, ensure that you have the following installed: